 Given the disproportionate adverse health impacts of COVID-19 for older adults and those with comorbidities, many of whom reside in New York's nursing homes and ACFs, it is imperative that nursing homes and ACFs facilitate the prompt vaccination of its residents.

-Moreover, in order to ensure that nursing home and ACF personnel can safely provide resident care, it is critically important that nursing homes offer continued COVID-19 vaccinations on-site for their current and new personnel and that ACFs arrange for their current and new personnel to receive the COVID-19 vaccine at an off-site location, such as a local pharmacy.
+Moreover, in order to ensure that nursing home and ACF personnel can safely provide resident care, it is critically important that nursing homes offer continued COVID-19 vaccinations on-site for their current and new personnel and that ACFs arrange for their current and new personnel to receive the COVID-19 vaccine at an off-site location, such as a State-operated vaccination site or a pharmacy.